Coronavirus Universal Credit & Benefits

 Savings: If you or your partner have combined savings of more than £6,000, you'll get less universal credit, and if your household has savings of £16,000 or more, you won't be eligible for universal credit at all.

-It may be that as well as claiming universal credit, if you're self-employed and your business has been affected by Covid-19, you could be due a one-off payment via the Self-Employment Income Support Scheme (SEISS), if you meet its criteria.
+It may be that, as well as claiming universal credit, you're due a payment via the Self-Employment Income Support Scheme (SEISS), if you're self-employed and your business has been affected by Covid-19, and you meet its criteria.
+The first grant closed on Monday 13 July, but the second grant will open Friday 17 August.

-The aim of this is so that the SEISS payment arrives nearer the start of your universal credit 'assessment period' – a rolling four-week period that begins after your initial universal credit claim – rather than towards the end.
+The aim of this is so that the SEISS payment arrives nearer the start of your universal credit 'assessment period', rather than the end.
+This rolling four-week assessment period begins after your initial universal credit claim.

-Delaying your SEISS application has two main benefits: it gives you the ability to optimise how the two payments – universal credit and SEISS – work together, and can help you protect your May universal credit payment.
+Delaying your SEISS application has two main benefits: it gives you the ability to optimise how the two payments – universal credit and SEISS – work together, and can help you protect your upcoming universal credit payments.

 Use our free calculator to see how this will work for your circumstances.

-Optimising both payments and protecting your May universal credit payment
+Optimising both payments and protecting upcoming universal credit payments

-SEISS gives one payment, made up of 80% of the average of three months of your reported self-employed profit, up to a maximum of £7,500.
+The second SEISS gives one payment, made up of 70% of the average of three months of your reported self-employed profit, up to a maximum of £6,570.

 This is considered 'income' when it comes to universal credit – and as we've seen, the higher your income, the smaller the amount of universal credit you receive.
 However, this SEISS 'income' can be offset (ie, reduced) by genuine business expenditure such as your tax bill, national insurance contributions or stock items.